-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, more commonly known as The Clery Act, requires colleges and universities who receive federal funding to disclose information about crime on and around their campuses.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, more commonly known as The Clery Act, requires colleges and universities that receive federal funding to disclose information about crime on and around their campuses.

-Wentworth publishes an annual report every year by October 1st that contains three years of campus crime and fire safety statistics and certain campus security policy statements, and distributes the report to all enrolled students and all employees by October 1st of each year.
+Wentworth publishes an annual report every year by October 1st that contains three years of campus crime and fire safety statistics and certain campus security policy statements.
+The report is distributed to all enrolled students and all employees by October 1st of each year.